IPADS-DuVisor/DuVisor/README.md

 ### Run Example VM on QEMU

-If you use docker build in last step:
+If you use the docker build in the last step:

 ```bash
 ./scripts/build/docker_exec_wrapper.sh ./scripts/run/example_boot.sh